maxxiimo/the-front-end-manifesto/foundation-styles.md

 "Last" is a reminder that those styles need to appear last.

+##### Organizational Notes

+Why the "desktop" subfolder?
+To better organize desktop/tablet specific files.
+In the next chapter we will create another subfolder called "mobile".
+Files outside of these two folders are common to both device types.

-NOTE: Why the "=" underlines?
-It helps me find things, or see the organization, when I browse CSS output from a browser.
+Why the "=" underlines?
+It helps me find things and see the organization, especially when I browse CSS output from a browser in development mode.

 #### Resets